1989 Dodge Diplomat sedan

 “32% nastier.”

 For 1985, the Dodge Shelby Charger gained an upgraded engine.
 Gone was the 107 bhp naturally aspirated inline four, replaced with a Turbo I 146 bhp 2.2 liter/135 ci inline four with fuel injection and (natch) a turbocharger.
-A power bulge was added to the hood to clear the turbocharger, and, of course, there were new Turbo badges.
+Dodge added a power bulge to the hood to clear the turbocharger, and, of course, there were new Turbo badges.
 Inside, the high back front bucket seats were notably improved.
 This combination of changes yielded a substantially improved Shelby Charger over what was initially released in the middle of the 1983 model year.

 Shelby Charger pages from the 1985 Dodge Performance brochure